 As an orchestral musician, Lewis has been freelancing regularly with the Royal Scottish National Orchestra since 2015.
 More recently, Lewis also featured in a pre-concert recital for the Scottish Chamber Orchestra, performing Sir James Macmillan’s After the Tryst with the composer in attendance.

-Lewis has been generously supported by a number of organisations throughout his studies, including the Wolfson Foundation, Hope Scott Trust and was an Associated Board of the Royal Schools of Music Scholar for 2015 – 16.
-Lewis is currently continuing his studies as a scholarship student at the Royal Conservatoire of Scotland on the Master of Music course (2016 – 18) and is honoured to have received both the Fleming Award (2016 – 2017) and a Postgraduate Award (2017 – 2018) from Help Musicians UK.
-In June 2017, Lewis was awarded a Musicians’ Company Award.
+Lewis was recently named as a winner of the Philip and Dorothy Green Young Concert Artists Award and is a Yeoman of the Worshipful Company of Musicians.
+Additionally, he has been awarded numerous prizes and scholarships from the Wolfson Foundation, Hope Scott Trust and was an Associated Board of the Royal Schools of Music Scholar for 2015 – 16.
+Lewis is currently continuing his studies as a scholarship student at the Royal Conservatoire of Scotland on the Master of Music course (2016 – 18), generously supported by the Fleming Award (2016 – 2017) and a Postgraduate Award (2017 – 2018) from Help Musicians UK.

 Page Updated: May 2018